jappeace/jappeaceApplication/content/mtl.md

    |
 54 |     print =<< runExceptT (flip evalStateT mempty $ assignIndexToVariables2 ast vars)
 ```
-This looks scary, maybe this the one, the one type error I can't
+This looks scary, maybe this is the one, the one type error I can't
 solve?
-After all, I've been waiting for that one for over four years now,
+After all, I've been waiting for that one perfect type error
-I still have managed to solve them all, somehow.
+for over four years now.
 But no,
 this is known as the [$n^2$-instances problem](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue)[^not-aprove],
 which sounds very impressive.